PyMyCode/InstitutionalInvestors_repo/README.md

 - made changes according to stock_error_list

 ### ToDo
-- stopped at 277 KR- delete 277 and run from 277 temp.py file
+- redo investments from stock id 450, check why double numbers?
 - Create investments table and use ids from the other tables are  foreign IDs
 - go through
 - current price to get the total value of each investor per share